DillonVR/Galactica/README.md

 # Galactica

-Game Engine for the summer coming soon
+Game Engine in the works

 ****************************
-Used premake to in order to genertate the file needed to run the engine.
+Used premake to generate the file needed to run the engine.

 .\GenerateProject.bat